Community Support Worker

 - Maintain confidentiality of information at all times.

 Job requires you to be physically fit to handle frequent standing and walking.
 Lifting and assisting clients occurs with varied frequency.
+Vital’s will provide you with a form for your physician to complete to confirm.

 - High school diploma or equivalent